Funding for Long-Term Global Health Projects

 The following steps and deliverables will be expected from each award recipient:

 - Upon return to Feinberg, a 30-minute presentation of the project is required.
-Students will complete an online evaluation and submit a reflection paper to GHI.
-GHI may also make reasonable requests of the award recipient to speak at annual fundraising events.
+Students will complete an online evaluation and submit a reflection paper to the Institute.
+The Institute may also make reasonable requests of the award recipient to speak or present at annual fundraising events.